What are legumes? And should you be eating more of them? Everything you need to know about buying, storing, and cooking legumes here!

 Types of Legumes

 Legumes can vary greatly in type and appearance, and can include everything from chickpeas to peanuts to beans!
-Here are a few of our favorite types of legumes.
+Here are a few of our favorite types of legumes (check out our comprehensive list of types of beans here).

 Black Beans (or black turtle beans) have a soft, creamy texture that’s great on its own or in any number of South/Central American dishes!